Chart Color Schemes

 Greenbank - North Maclean shows below-average educational performance compared to national benchmarks, though pockets of achievement exist

-The area has lower university qualification rates at 15.1%, compared to Greater Brisbane's average of 30.5%.
-This disparity presents both a challenge and an opportunity for targeted educational initiatives.
-Bachelor degrees are the most common at 11.1%, followed by postgraduate qualifications (2.2%) and graduate diplomas (1.8%).
-Vocational credentials are prevalent, with 42.2% of residents aged 15+ holding them – advanced diplomas comprise 10.2% while certificates make up 32.0%.
+The area faces educational challenges, with university qualification rates at 15.1%, significantly lower than the Greater Brisbane average of 30.5%.
+This presents both a challenge and an opportunity for targeted educational initiatives.
+Bachelor degrees are most common at 11.1%, followed by postgraduate qualifications (2.2%) and graduate diplomas (1.8%).
+Trade and technical skills are prominent, with 42.2% of residents aged 15+ holding vocational credentials – advanced diplomas (10.2%) and certificates (32.0%).

-Educational participation is high at 29.2%, including primary education (10.2%), secondary education (9.6%) and tertiary education (3.7%).
-Greenbank - North Maclean's three schools have a combined enrollment of 1,459 students as of the reported date.
-The area demonstrates typical Australian school conditions with balanced educational opportunities, having an ICSEA score of 1010.
+Educational participation is high at 29.2%, including primary education (10.2%), secondary education (9.6%), and tertiary education (3.7%).
+Greenbank - North Maclean's three schools have a combined enrollment of 1,459 students as of the latest data available.
+The area has typical Australian school conditions with balanced educational opportunities, indicated by an ICSEA score of 1010.
 Education provision is balanced with two primary and one secondary school serving distinct age groups.

 Frequently Asked Questions - Education